 Dr. Jamie Wickett

 University.
-She works as a clinical team leader in an
+She works as a clinical team leader at the Victoria Family Medical Centre, an

 academic teaching centre in London, ON.
 She practices comprehensive Family Medicine with

 special interests in palliative care and care of the elderly.
 Dr. Wickett is currently the Associate

 Chair of the Department of Family Medicine at Western.
 She has been recognized for excellence

 in teaching and education with a Schulich Award of Excellence for Postgraduate Education and a

 Canadian Association for Medical Education Certificate of Merit.